PhilShishov/BookATable/README.md

 The project adheres to the so-called three-tier architecture.
 Database layer, Data access layer for our repositories, and GUI - Presentation layer.
 Data is stored on a relational database.
-Access to data is realized with Entity Frame and Repository pattern.
+Access to data is realized with Entity Framework and Repository pattern.
 The presentation layer is implemented with Windows Forms.

 ## Installation